neha-mali/WebScraping/README.md

 also lists the names of the companies in the order and categories listed in the website: https://money.cnn.com/data/hotstocks/ and ask the user to choose a company to get the data on.
 Once the user chooses the company of interest, the program displays its corresponding data (Open, Prev Close, Volume and Market Cap).

-Output is printed to the stocks.csv
+Output is printed to the stocks.csv file.